opentestingapi/impl_java/README.md

 ## Random Data / Replacements

 * we fully support API replacements: https://opentestingapi.github.io/specification/version-1.1/#replacement-object
-* result and header (only JSON!) from checks/injects could be added to random data using attribute: dataextraction (API extension - be careful with usage before kafka checks, often messages are created earlier than the check has access to result to random value)
+* result and header (only JSON!) from checks/injects could be added to random data using attribute: dataextraction (API extension - be careful with usage before kafka checks, often messages are created earlier than the check has access to these value)
-* subsequent checks/injects will be executed if non-mandatory checks failed, for mandatory failed ones whey will not be executed
+* subsequent checks/injects will be executed if non-mandatory checks failed, for mandatory failed ones they will not be executed

 Using the last feature it is possible to extend the available (random) data with additional data, as this is transferred into subsequent injects and checks.